pburtchaell/react-notification/.github/CONTRIBUTING.md

 ## Need Help?

-It's okay to ask for help via a GitHub issue, but first consider the following:
+It's okay to ask for help via a GitHub issue, but first read the ["Filing an Issue"](#filing-an-issue) guide and consider:

 * Is my issue specific to this project?
 * Is [StackOverflow](http://stackoverflow.com/questions/ask) a better place to ask for help?
 If yes, use the **#react** and **#react-notification** tags.